~ Meet Our Team ~

 Victoria has been featured in numerous articles in Mexico and has been appointed to represent the Muxe community in several locations in Oaxaca.
 She was also featured in Vogue Mexico last year and has been asked to be in other publications abroad.
 Victoria has a natural talent for cosmetology, which she practices in Juchitan de Zaragoza.
 She has participated in “Con Muxe Orgullo,” Juchitan’s gay pride event.
 Her hobbies involve listening to music, having a good time with friends, and one of her passions is to incorporate the huipil in more modern outfits for everyday wear.

-Felina Santiago Valdivieso is a continual defender of Muxe identity and the customs and traditions of her people.
+Felina is a continual defender of Muxe identity and the customs and traditions of her people.
 For more than 25 years, she has fought for respect for the human rights of her Zapotecan muxe sisters.
 A social activist with a long history addressing Muxe themes, Felina has participated as a lecturer in TED Mexico and in multiple interviews, documentaries, and conferences in Mexico and abroad; including in Austria, Italy, France, Argentina, and at important universities such as the Faculty of Philosophy and Letters in Brazil.

 Felina is the Director of Public Policies for Sexual Diversity for the Juchitan City Council and was a candidate for the local council in the Juchitan district of Zaragoza in 2018.
 She is also a representative of the Association of the Fearless Against AIDS and current President of the Muxe association called The Authentic Intrepid Danger Seekers.